MichaIng/DietPi-Docs/docs/install.md

     One big advantage of such a VM is that it needs only a couple of minutes coming to a running DietPi system.

-    One of the options of a virtual machine appliance server is the freely available [__VMware vSpere Hypervisor__](https://www.vmware.com/products/vsphere-hypervisor.html/) which contains the [VMware ESXi Hypervisor](https://www.vmware.com/products/esxi-and-esx.html/).
+    One of the options of a virtual machine appliance server is the freely available [__VMware vSphere Hypervisor__](https://www.vmware.com/products/vsphere-hypervisor.html/) which contains the [VMware ESXi Hypervisor](https://www.vmware.com/products/esxi-and-esx.html/).

     ![VMware vSphere Hypervisor program](assets/images/VMwareESXi_02.jpg){: width="1918" height="1010" loading="lazy"}